Uvacoder/startpage-dashy-dashboard/docs/authentication.md

 For more information, see the [Authelia docs](https://www.authelia.com/docs/)

 ### VPN
 A catch-all solution to accessing services running from your home network remotely is to use a VPN.
-It means you do not need to worry about implementing complex authentication rules, or trusting the login implementation of individual applications.
+It means you do not need to worry about implementing complex Authentication rules, or trusting the login implementation of individual applications.
 However it can be inconvenient to use on a day-to-day basis, and some public and corporate WiFi block VPN connections.
 Two popular VPN protocols are [OpenVPN](https://openvpn.net/) and [WireGuard](https://www.wireguard.com/)

 ### IP-Based Access
 If you have a static IP or use a VPN to access your running services, then you can use conditional access to block access to Dashy from everyone except users of your pre-defined IP address.
 This feature is offered by most cloud providers, and supported by most web servers.